 Treating Hashimoto's without Thyroid Medication

-Today we are going to walk through a case study of a Hashimoto's patient, Jennifer, who was able to completely manage her Hashimoto's without the help of a doctor and through natural treatments.
+Today we are going to walk through a case study of a Hashimoto's patient, Jennifer, who was able to completely manage her Hashimoto's without the help of a doctor and with the use of natural therapies.

 This is not someone that I have treated or had any contact with and I did not personally help her throughout her journey.

-She was able to manage her Hashimoto's by herself through reading and research, which is very incredible.
+She was able to manage her Hashimoto's by herself through reading and research, which is incredible.

 The only reason I know about her situation is because she left this review on one of my products: